BarneyGammond/table-tennis-tournament/README.md

 1. Clone the repository with the following command <br />`git clone git@github.com:BarneyGammond/table-tennis-tournament.git <local folder name>`

+2. Run `npm install` in the project repository to install the dependencies

-2. Then run `npm start` whch runs the app in development mode.
+3. Run `npm start` whch runs the app in development mode.

-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
     * The page will reload if you make edits.
     * You will also see any lint errors in the console.

+## Technologies Used